A Thorough Search for Short Timescale Periodicity in Four Active Repeating Fast Radio Bursts: Methods

 \section{Methods}

-In this study, three different methods are used for periodicity analysis of the above five active repeaters: the phase folding algorithm, the Schuster periodogram, and the Lomb-Scargle periodogram.
-Among them, the phase folding algorithm is a time-domain method, while the Schuster periodogram and Lomb-Scargle periodogram are frequency-domain methods.
+In this study, three different methods are used for periodicity analysis of the above four active repeaters: the phase folding algorithm, the H-test, and the Lomb-Scargle periodogram.
+Among them, the phase folding is a time-domain method, while the H-test and Lomb-Scargle periodogram are frequency-domain methods.
 Here we describe the three methods briefly.
+The period range and period step used in our analysis are introduced in the final part of this section.